Travelers Championship: A hole-by-hole guide to TPC River Highlands

 The domed green at the long par-4 4th at TPC River Highlands makes it a demanding hole.

-River Highlands' longest par 4 (and the second-toughest hole on the course in 2024) is generous off the tee, though in recent years some players have experimented with aiming well right and playing down the third fairway in pursuit of a more direct angle to middle- and back-left hole locations on the long green, which falls off on three sides.
-The more conventional approach rewards those who readily work the ball from left to right.
+River Highlands' longest par 4 (toughest hole on the course in 2025) is generous off the tee, though in recent years some players have experimented with aiming well right and playing down the third fairway in pursuit of a more direct angle to middle- and back-left hole locations on the long, elevated that rolls off on three sides.
+The more conventional approach rewards those who can work the ball from left to right.

 Hole No. 5 - Par 4, 223 yards